AST Shellfish testing gains extended accreditation

 Page Content

-The Boundy method offers a number of improvements over the current Lawrence method.
+The Boundy method offers a number of improvements over the Lawrence method.
 Primarily, the method produces “final" results from a single test, eliminating the need to do a follow-up “confirmation" test of potentially high results.
 Increased throughput in the laboratory is also achievable due to the decreased sample preparation requirements.

 Please see our Shellfish testing page for further information about our biotoxin testing services, or contact us if you would like more information on the implementation of the Boundy method at AST.